 About the authors

-Susie is Client Director - Health and Education at Aurecon.
+Susie is Client Director - Education, and was previously Client Director - Health at Aurecon.
 She has played lead management roles in the planning and delivery of numerous infrastructure programs and projects, including ones over a USD billion dollars in value, for both public and private health, education and research clients.

 Adrian is a building services engineer, technical director and a multi-disciplinary major projects director.
 With now over twenty years in the building industry, he has actively contributed to and been fully immersed in the Australian building and infrastructure boom over the last two decades.